 3.4.5.1.
 The colour of the light emitted by the LED replacement light sources shall be specified on the relevant data sheet.
 The definitions of the colour of the light emitted given in Regulation No. 48 and its series of amendments in force at the time of application for type approval shall apply to this regulation.

 3.4.5.2.
-The measured integral value of the chromaticity coordinates shall lie within the required chromaticity area.
+The measured integral value of the chromaticity coordinates shall lie within the required chromaticity area; this shall be measured by the method specified in Annex 6.

 3.4.5.3.
 In the case of LED replacement light sources emitting white light and for use in forward lighting devices, the colour shall be measured in the same directions as where the luminous intensity distribution is specified in the relevant data sheet, but only where the specified minimum luminous intensity is exceeding 50 cd/klm.
 The measured values shall lie within the required chromaticity area for white light.